blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/03-Asset-Chains/01-Asset-Chain-API.rst

 ``ac_halving`` has no effect if ``ac_reward`` is not set.

 If ``ac_perc`` is set, ``ac_reward`` must be set also.
-This chain does not work at all because ``ac_reward`` is not set.
+This chain is not functional, because ``ac_reward`` is not set.

 ac_halving ac_decay ac_end ac_staked
 ====================================
 ``./komodod -ac_name=4HALVDECENDSTAKE -ac_supply=999999 -ac_halving=5000 -ac_decay=60000000 -ac_end=25000 -ac_staked=10``

-999999 coin premine

-Default block reward of .0001 coin.

-Block reward ends at block 25000
+A 999999-coin pre-mine, the default block reward of .0001 coin, the block reward ends at block 25000, and the chain adjusts difficulty so 10% of blocks are mined via PoS, 90% via PoW.

 ``ac_halving`` and ``ac_decay`` have no effect if ``ac_reward`` is not set

-Chain adjusts difficulty so 10% of blocks are proof of stake, 90% proof of work.

 ac_halving ac_decay ac_perc ac_pubkey ac_staked
 ===============================================